Water Temperature Chart And Required Wetsuit Thickness

 Activity

-What are you doing in the water, how active are you?
+What are you doing in the water and how active are you?
 For instance, you can surf so hard smoke comes from your ears or you can sit on your surfboard thinking, meditating and contemplating whatever.
-You can be in the water most of the time or above the water or even under the surface.
+You can paddle your raft with all your power or you can calmly float underwater while diving.
+An active body produces more heat.

 The Chart

-Before we get to the temperature chart I can see some hardcore surfers complaining that they can surf in a shorty wetsuit in 59F (15 C) degree water, but why would you want to be cold if you don’t have to be?
-Just to be HC?
-When blood slowly starts coming back to your fingers that are so numb you can’t get out of your wetsuit for half an hour and every heartbeat feels like someone is smashing your fingers with a hammer?
-When your feet feel like they belong to some rubber dummy when you are slipping and skipping over rocks on your way out of water?
-It is a part of why we love what we do but I am sure I can live without that :)
+Before we get to the temperature chart I can see some hardcore surfers complaining that they can surf in a shorty wetsuit in 59F (15 C) degree water.
+But why would you want to?
+I’ve had moments when blood slowly starts coming back to your fingers that are so numb you can’t get out of your wetsuit for half an hour and every heartbeat feels like someone is smashing your fingers with a hammer.
+When I thought my feet belong to some rubber dummy while I was cobblestone dancing out of the water.
+It is a part of why I love what I do and a great after dinner story.
+But I will take a little water behind my neck to cool down instead of this shit every time:).

-In recent times, you can find some funny wetsuit – water temperature charts done by major wetsuit companies, that are in my opinion not very realistic.
-I guess they also use them for promoting the quality of their wetsuits.
-Like: “You only need a 3/2 XY wettie in 54F (12C) water.
-Yeah, its so advanced you can sleep in a freezer.”
-If they are not talking about the new battery heated wetsuit, then they are probably full of shit.
-Also, check out this article as well.
+You probably also found wetsuit/water temperature charts done by major wetsuit companies.
+Lots of them are in my opinion not very realistic.
+I guess they also partly use them for marketing purposes.
+Like: “You only need a 3/2 XY wettie in 54F (12C) water…because this the most technically advanced wetsuit on the planet is so advanced you can sleep in a freezer.”
+If they are not talking about the battery heated wetsuit, then they are probably full of shit.

 WATER TEMPERATURE WETSUIT CHART